 Another amazing fact about pure maple syrup, is it is actually a healthy alternative to refined sugars.
 According to Dr. Axe, one of North America’s best-known wellness doctors , “…maple syrup nutrition benefits can include the ability to lower inflammation, supply nutrients and better manage blood sugar.”
 Further, “Maple syrup nutrition is impressive when it comes to supplying protective antioxidants … Pure maple syrup contains up to 24 different antioxidants.”
 Some reports are even going a step further, saying that Maple syrup joins the ranks of broccoli and blueberries as new ‘one-stop shop’ superfood.
 If you use sugar or sweetener in your coffee or tea, make the switch to pure, all-natural maple syrup!
 Your body will thank you (and so will your tastebuds!)

 If you can’t tell, we love our maple syrup in Muskoka, and we have decided to show our love for Canada’s staple product by celebrating its harvest!
-Please join us in downtown Huntsville on Saturday, April 21 for the 3rd annual Muskoka Maple Festival!
+Please join us in downtown Huntsville on Saturday April 27, 2019 from 9am-5pm for the 4th annual Muskoka Maple Festival!